 Client Advisory Services

-At TaxAssist Accountants we care about the success of our clients’ businesses, which is why we have recommended business partners, so our accountants can offer their clients HR advice, debt recovery, financial services, telephone answering services and will writing to name a few.
+At TaxAssist Accountants we care about the success of our clients’ businesses and our current client advisory services include tax advice, bookkeeping and management accounts, additional service providers and supporting our clients to achieve their goals.
 Our Trustpilot rating reflects this, with feedback from clients on a daily basis which can be found here.

 General Data Protection Regulation

-General Data Protection Regulation or GDPR intends to strengthen and unify data protection for all industries, including accounting.
-It becomes enforceable from 25th May 2018 and will mean that Data Protection Authorities will have the power to enforce much more severe penalties for breaches of personal data.
-The legal and technical changes involved with being GDPR-compliant are huge, and require major changes for all companies at an operation level.
+General Data Protection Regulation (GDPR) intends to strengthen and unify data protection for all industries, including accounting.
+It became enforceable on 25th May 2018 and means that Data Protection Authorities will have the power to enforce much more severe penalties for breaches of personal data.
+The legal and technical changes involved with being GDPR-compliant are huge, and require major changes for all companies at an operational level.
 All businesses, no matter how small will be affected by this change in data protection law.

 First choice for small business services